M374LX/alexvsbus/docs/Releasing.md

 2. Add a description about the new release to ``docs/News.md``.

+3. Create a changelog with the same description in ``metadata/en-US/changelogs``.
+   It should be named after the Android version code and use the extension ``.txt``.

-3. Create a Git tag:
+4. Create a Git tag:

    ``git tag -a <release number> -m <short description>``

-4. Build the Windows executables (x86 and x64) using raylib's default GLFW backend and bundle each of them in a ZIP file along with the ``assets`` directory, the file ``LICENSE.txt``, and a directory named ``docs`` containing the PDF manual and, in a subdirectory named ``licenses``, the text text files for the GPLv3 and CC BY-SA 4.0 licenses.
+5. Build the Windows executables (x86 and x64) using raylib's default GLFW backend and bundle each of them in a ZIP file along with the ``assets`` directory, the file ``LICENSE.txt``, and a directory named ``docs`` containing the PDF manual and, in a subdirectory named ``licenses``, the text text files for the GPLv3 and CC BY-SA 4.0 licenses.

-5. Build and sign a release APK for Android.
+6. Build and sign a release APK for Android.

-6. Push to GitHub:
+7. Push to GitHub:

    ``git push --tags origin main``

-7. Finally, create the release on GitHub with the same description added to News.md and include the ZIP files with the Windows builds and the Android APK as release assets.
+8. Finally, create the release on GitHub with the same description added to News.md and include the ZIP files with the Windows builds and the Android APK as release assets.